PhilippeRoland/crud-blogger-exercise/README.md

 # How to use

+With Docker and Java 21 installed, run in a terminal *docker build -t blogger .* and then *docker run -p 8080:8080 blogger*

-With Gradle installed, run *./gradlew clean bootRun* from the main project repository.
+Alternatively, with Gradle installed, run *./gradlew clean bootRun* from the main project repository.

 Once you can see "Started BloggerApplication" in the console, an in-memory database will be running with the schema and a local server running on port 8080, awaiting commands.

 ## Sending commands